hanabi/hanabi.github.io/README.md

   * Alice clues Cathy reds, touching a red 4.
   * Bob knows he must have both red 2 and red 3, but he only has one clued red card in his hand.
 So this must be both a *Prompt* on him and a *Finesse* on him at the same time.
   * Since *Prompts* take precedence over *Finesses*, he plays the clued red card first from slot 4 as red 2.
-  * On his next turn, he blind plays slot 2 as red 3.
+  * On his next turn, he blind-plays slot 2 as red 3.
 (His *Finesse Position* at the time of the clue was slot 1, but he drew a card, and now the red 3 slid down to slot 2.)

 ### Reverse Finesses